 On Tuesday Committee Chairman Jamie Fraser said county officials told him preparations were going smoothly.
 Most importantly, he said the county was done acquiring rights of way from landowners.

 The sewer line stretches along Town Center Boulevard and would serve major development projects in the core part of the Odenton Town Center.
-Officials said they expect to identify a contractor this fall, and the project could be completed by the beginning of 2014.
+Officials said they expect to identify a contractor this fall, and the

 Several development projects have been held up as they await sewer capacity.